liang958/SQL_Project/starting_with_questions.md

 SQL Queries1:

 WITH cal_total AS
- (SELECT a.country, a.city, "v2ProductCategory" productcategory ,
+ (SELECT a.country, a.city, "v2ProductName" productname ,
  SUM(p."orderedQuantity") total_quantity
  FROM all_sessions a
  JOIN products p on a."productSKU" = p."SKU" AND p."orderedQuantity" != 0
- GROUP BY country, city, "v2ProductCategory"
+ GROUP BY country, city, "v2ProductName"
- ORDER BY country, city, "v2ProductCategory"
+ ORDER BY country, city, "v2ProductName"
 ) ,

 cal_max AS